Surface Neo price

 Surface Neo release date

-At the announcement, Microsoft simply stated the Surface Neo wouldn't be released until 'Holiday 2020'.
+Alongside its official announcement, Microsoft stated the Surface Neo released until 'Holiday 2020'.

-Microsoft is yet to update the Surface Neo's release date, but if the rumours are true we hope this isn't a sign of things to come.
+Microsoft is still yet to officially update the Surface Neo's release date, but if the rumours are true we hope this isn't a sign of things to come.

 What is the Surface Neo?